Thunder Bay Symphony Orchestra

 The Thunder Bay Symphony Orchestra (TBSO) is a Canadian professional orchestra based in Thunder Bay, Ontario.

 History

 Founded on 29 November 1960, the Lakehead Symphony Orchestra made its debut at the Lakeview High School auditorium.
 Its first conductor was Rene Charrier, who was on his way to Calgary with Doug Dahlgren when they wrecked their car and became stranded in Port Arthur.
 Saul Laskin, then mayor of Port Arthur, was impressed by their talent and convinced them to stay.

 When Port Arthur and Fort William amalgamated in 1970, the orchestra changed its name to the Thunder Bay Symphony Orchestra.
-Boris Brott was the Music Director and conductor from 1967–1972.
-The Princeton String Quartet formed the core of the ensemble during the 60s and early 70s.
+Boris Brott was the music director and conductor from 1967 to 1972.
+The Princeton String Quartet formed the core of the ensemble during the 1960s and early 1970s.
 The members of the quartet travelled from Minneapolis where many were members of the Minnesota Orchestra.
 Numerous musicians from the Minnesota Orchestra and Saint Paul Chamber Orchestra were hired to supplement the orchestra during that time.